NEST: Network- and Memory-Aware Device Placement For Distributed Deep Learning: Overview

-} By modeling memory as a linear function of the stage position $s$, the solver avoids redundant computations across different pipeline positions, significantly accelerating the search optimization. \nest memory modeling was validated against compiled kernels and validated to be on average within 7\% across evaluated models.
-Summary of the model estimations is in Appendix~\ref{app:memory}
+By modeling memory as a linear function of stage position $s$, the solver avoids redundant computations across different pipeline positions, which significantly speeds up the search. \nest’s memory estimates were validated against compiled kernels and are on average within 7\% of actual usage across evaluated models.
+A summary of the model estimations is in Appendix~\ref{app:memory}.